 To find out more and to be considered for this position please send a letter describing your interests and qualifications for the position, your CV/resume, and contact information for 3 academic/professional references to Professor Geoffrey Cowles (firstname.lastname@example.org).

-Interested applicants should complete a full application to our graduate program, and send a copy of their statement of interest, current resume, GRE scores, and academic transcripts to:
+Interested applicants must complete a full application to our graduate program (see above links), and email a copy of their statement of interest, current resume, GRE scores, and academic transcripts to:

 A bachelor's or master's degree in physical and/or earth sciences or oceanography is required.
-Applicants should possess moderate to strong computer and mathematical skills, depending on the graduate project selected.
+Applicants should possess moderate to a strong computer and mathematical skills, depending on the graduate project selected.
 Review of applications is ongoing.
-Applications to our graduate program are available from our website: http://www1.umassd.edu/graduate/prospects/programselect.cfm.
+Applications to our graduate program are available from our website: umassmarine.net/admissions.

 Interested applicants should also send a statement of interest and current resume to: